jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`no coupon`        :red:`NOT a member`    :red:`NO DISCOUNT`
   ======================  =====================  =====================

-  :green:`DISCOUNT` if the person is a :green:`member`, it does not matter if they have a :green:`coupon` or  :red:`no coupon`.
+  :green:`DISCOUNT` only if the person is a :green:`member`, it does not matter if they have a :green:`coupon` or  :red:`no coupon`.
 I give the discount only to members.
 A loyalty program.
 Sorry you brought a coupon.

 * :ref:`converse_non_implication<test_converse_non_implication>`: ``return (not first) and second``